 The electricity generated by the scheme will be sold to the grid, and then be part of the mix we use in our homes and businesses.

-How has the development work so far been funded?
+How else has the project been funded?

 LEG and LEG Power Lochaber have been supported by Local Energy Scotland with a grant and loan through the Community and Renewable Energy Scheme (CARES).
-Their support is essential to enable small community groups take on such a large project.
+Their support was essential to enable small community groups take on such a large project.

 In addition, Community Shares Scotland has provided help in kind for the registering of LEG Power Lochaber as a Community Benefit Society and a grant for promoting the Community Share offer.